thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 are derived for each one of them.
 That also has lead myself to put high attention on code quality and to develop simple and minimal APIs in all the code I develop, and to enforce that high quality standards on others.

+I’ve learned that the best solution is often the simplest one.
+I believe in building robust, maintainable software by avoiding unnecessary complexity.
+My goal is to deliver clean, straightforward code that solves complex problems effectively, and which can still be understood a year later.
+Left unchecked, complexity will always creep in, and you have to actively seek out and defend simplicity.

 ### What do your think about code tests?
 Do you do take-home code assignments?

 **Yes, but no leetcode**.
 I have no problems about doing technical/system design interviews.